 EMUs department of education is highly respected as one of the top in the state.

 Students in this program take all the requirements needed for the regular chemistry major, and also take several classes in education.
 In their senior year, students do a full semester of student teaching in one of the nearby school districts.

-Advisors: Stephen Cessna
+Advisor: Stephen Cessna

 Some of the most dramatic scientific advances in recent years have been in our understanding of the biochemistry of living organisms.
 For instance, the phenomenal advances in molecular biology have opened door to a wide range of biomedical and agricultural applications that were not imagined several decades ago, while at the same time presenting a range of bioethical concerns.

 The departments of chemistry and biology cooperate in offering students the option of concentrating their studies on this dynamic field by majoring in biochemistry.
 This rigorous program is geared towards giving students a fundamental knowledge in the molecular basis of biological processes.

 Students take coursework involving a combination of chemistry and biology courses, culminating in a two-semester advanced biochemistry series, and including a research laboratory experience.